 Doc Cramer first played baseball on the Beach Haven sandlots with his brother, cousins, and friends, and when he wasn’t making rounds with Dr. Hilliard he played ball constantly.
 When he was in high school (where he was an A student), he and family members even formed a baseball team of their own, the Sprague and Cramer club.
 Doc also starred on the Manahawkin High varsity team; when not pitching, Doc played center field, second base, and catcher.
 He married his childhood sweetheart, Helen, on the day after Christmas in 1927 and they raised two daughters together.

-Still, Connie Mack, a former catcher himself, must have commiserated with the plight of his third-stringer, Cy Perkins, because on July 4, 1929, he permitted Perkins to take a day off and umpire a semipro doubleheader in southern New Jersey.
+Still, Connie Mack, a former catcher himself, must have commiserated with the plight of one of his backup catchers, Cy Perkins, to umpire a semipro doubleheader in 1928.
 All that Mack asked in return was that if Perkins saw any talented athletes, he let the Athletics know about it.
 With that caveat in hand, Perkins slipped off to a twin bill between the Manahawkin and Beach Haven clubs.

 Cramer shot back, “What time does Mr. Mack reach the park?”

 “About 9 o’clock,” replied Perkins.